MML4379/mmlplus-web/README.md

 It is stored in a MML+ server.
 The code in the server is closed-source unlike the rest, so you can't change it to get free MML+

 # Can I use it commercially?
 Yes!
-The Apache 2.0 Licence allows you to modify and distribute it, but you can't call it your own.
+The MIT Licence allows you to modify and distribute it, but you can't call it your own.

 # What is MML+ even used for?
 As of 11/5/2022, the project is in PRE-ALPHA 1.
 It isn't intended for use by the public, but it is possible.
 MML+ is the open-source platform for everyone!
 You can stream video, play games, ect.
 Keep in mind that MML+ does not have all of its features implemented yet.